-This waiver enables States to tailor services to meet the needs of a particular target group.
-Within these target groups, States are also permitted to establish additional criteria to further target the population to be served on a HCBS waiver (e.g. target by age or diagnosis such as autism, epilepsy, cerebral palsy, traumatic brain injury, HIV/AIDS; etc.).
-Eligible individuals must demonstrate the need for a Level of Care that would meet the State’s eligibility requirements for services in an institutional setting.
+This waiver enables states to tailor services to meet the needs of a particular target group.
+Within these target groups, states are also permitted to establish additional criteria to further target the population to be served on a HCBS waiver.
+For example, the population can be targeted by age or diagnosis, such as autism, epilepsy, cerebral palsy, traumatic brain injury, or HIV/AIDS.
+Eligible individuals must demonstrate the need for a Level of Care that would meet the state’s eligibility requirements for services in an institutional setting.
 States choose the maximum number of people that will be served under a HCBS Waiver program.

 States can offer a variety of unlimited services under an HCBS Waiver program.
 Programs can provide a combination of standard medical services and non-medical services.
 Standard services include but are not limited to: case management (i.e. supports and service coordination), homemaker, home health aide, personal care, adult day health services, habilitation (both day and residential), and respite care.
 States can also propose “other” types of services that may assist in diverting and/or transitioning individuals from institutional settings into their homes and community.